-What is SAM or System for Award Management and Does it Update ORCA and CCR?
+What is SAM or System For Award Management (SAM)?

-The System for award management was designed to streamline the process of both obtaining and procuring federal contracts by integrating the Catalog of Federal Domestic Assistance and all federal procurement systems into one.
+The System For Award Management (SAM) was designed to streamline the process of both obtaining and procuring federal contracts by integrating the Catalog of Federal Domestic Assistance and all federal procurement systems into one.

 This process is being split up into four phases with phase one including all functions from the following systems: